How to Build the Easiest DIY Daybed Ever

 We were able to make our daybed without spending any money, by using what we already had around the house (besides the bedding.)

-The daybed design is very minimal, yet rustic.
+The daybed design is very modern, yet rustic.
 What I loved most about it was how easy it was!
 This daybed is perfect for beginners, even if you’ve never built anything before!
 If you get the wood cut at the hardware store, all you need is a drill to assemble it.

 Note: Deck wood is pressure treated and generally not advised to be used indoors.
 The wood that I used has been outside for about 2 years, so all of the chemicals have since worn away.
 I feel safe using this wood.

-Supplies for DIY Daybed
+Easy DIY Daybed

 - 6×6 | 2 pieces cut to 33″ each